mjschultz/django-tastefulpy/docs/compatibility_notes.rst

 ``ApiKey`` Database Index
 -------------------------

-When the ``ApiKey`` model was added to Tastypie, an index was lacking on the ``key`` field.
+When the ``ApiKey`` model was added to Tastefulpy, an index was lacking on the ``key`` field.
 This was the case until the v0.9.12 release.
 The model was updated & a migration was added (``0002_add_apikey_index.py``).
 However, due to the way MySQL works & the way Django generates index names, this migration